Crested honey buzzard: Description

 In flight, it is likely to be mistaken at a distance for the short-toed snake-eagle.
 However, it can be distinguished by its slimmer head and longer neck.
-It is usually seen soaring singly or in pairs, or perched on a tree top.
+It is usually seen soaring singly or in pairs, or it may be perched on a tree top.
 It is quiet even while nesting, sometimes uttering a single high-pitched screaming whistle.
 In flight it has deep elastic beats and high upstrokes.
 It glides and soars on flat or slightly arched wings at right angles to the body.
 The long broad wings are well rounded at six-fingered tips.
 The tail is broad, of medium length with a rounded tip.
 The tail is shorter than the breadth of the wing bases.
 The wing span is 2.4 times total length in the Palearctic (Eurasian) subspecies, but 2.0–2.2 in the Indo-Malayan subspecies.